THE BIG FOUR

 Juno vs Related Chart Factors

-Juno is one of several bodies that speak to partnership.
-Reading them together gives a fuller picture than any one alone.
+Juno is one of several factors that can speak to partnership.
+Reading them together gives a fuller picture than any one point alone.

 | Body | What it shows | Best for |